 (Drug Rehab) (The Recovery Village)

-The lowest rate for relapse is in people who’ve been alcohol-free for more than five years, according to the alcohol relapse statistics.
-The risk of relapse is always present, but the general theory is that the longer a person is sober, the less they are likely to relapse.
+Overall, the lowest rate of relapse is in people who’ve been alcohol-free for more than five years, according to alcoholism relapse statistics.
+Although the risk of relapse is always present, in general, the longer a person is sober, the less likely they are to relapse.

-AA meetings can be a huge help when it comes to fighting alcohol addiction.
-They offer support to people who want to go to rehab, those who’ve recovered, and those who need help fighting alcohol withdrawal, relapse, and so on.
-They don’t disclose their failure rates, but the stats on alcohol show that 33% of AA members have been sober for over 10 years.
+AA meetings can be of help when it comes to fighting alcohol addiction.
+In a nutshell, they offer support to people who want to go to rehab, those who’ve recovered, and those who need help fighting alcohol withdrawal, relapse, and so on.
+As for their success rates, alcoholism statistics break the news that 33% of AA members have been sober for over ten years.

 Even though a functioning alcoholic can work, their productivity lessens.
-This and an unhealthy lifestyle are only two of the many ways that alcoholism impacts a person.
-The economic burden also plays a major role.
-Alcohol abuse drains the economy, and almost three-quarters of that cost is related to binge drinking.
+That and other unhealthy lifestyle habits are only a few of the many ways in which alcoholism impacts a person.
+The economic burden also plays a significant role, as alcohol abuse drains the economy.

-17. More than 10% of children in America have at least one parent with alcoholism.
+21. More than 10% of children in the US have a parent with alcoholism.

-The latest alcohol facts show that children who grow up in these kinds of families have a high chance of suffering from physical, verbal, and emotional abuse.
-Physical and emotional neglect can also occur in these cases, which can leave these children emotionally, as well as physically, scarred and traumatized for the remainder of their lives.
+The latest alcoholism facts emphasize that children who grow up in these kinds of families have a high chance of suffering from physical, verbal, and emotional abuse.
+Physical and emotional neglect can also occur in these cases, leaving the children traumatized.

-Passing out and blacking out may seem similar, but they are actually different.
-When it comes to an alcohol blackout, the facts show that it’s mainly caused by binge drinking, and it affects women more than men.
-During a blackout, a person may function normally and process information, but their brain loses the ability to create long-term memories.
+When it comes to an alcohol blackout, the facts indicate that it’s mainly caused by binge drinking, affecting women more than men.
+A person may still process information during a blackout, but they aren’t forming new memories.